ErikHodges/git_learn/README.md

-checking out to a new branch `git checkout -b branch_name` listing all branches `git branch` switching branch `git checkout branch_name`
+checking out to a new branch `git checkout -b branch_name` listing all branches `git branch` switching branch `git checkout branch_name` merging branch `git merge branch_name` - stay on branch you want to merge new code into deleting branch `git branch -d branch_name`